TranDNNguyen/Warcraft/README.md

 1. We set it to Static so that It can be accessible from other class to change the contents of fragments, more freedom is better you know.
 2. It handles all the fragments

-###Example,
+### Example

     FragmentThree fragment = (FragmentThree) MainActivity_viewport.fragManager.findFragmentById(R.id.fragment3);
     fragment.peasantSelected();
-// You can Call function in a Fragment by this way.
+You can Call function in a Fragment by this way.